Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Browse freelance directories for qualified freelancers and make contact to see if they’re open to the possibility of full-time employment for the right position.
 You may even be able to work out some sort of hybrid role that meets both of your needs.

-Related: How to Find a Freelancer That’s Right For Your Business
+Related: How to Find a Freelancer That’s Right for Your Business

 Leverage colleagues